National Institute of Sports of El Salvador

 The National Institute of Sports of El Salvador (Instituto Nacional de los Deportes de El Salvador; INDES), is the entity in charge of managing and promoting sport in El Salvador.
 It is a government institution but it is decentralized and autonomous.
 It handles around 37 sports disciplines.

 History

-INDES was founded 28 June 1980 by Decree 300 of the Revolutionary Government.
+INDES was founded 28 June 1980 by Decree 300 of the Revolutionary Government Junta.
 Its first president, Dr. Joel Arturo Rivas Castillo, assumed his post on 4 July 1980.

 Since 2019, Yamil Bukele has been the director of INDES.